-Our Human Capital department has steadily grown in 2021 to adapt to the growing demands of the business as the company enters in a new trajectory.
+Our Human Capital department steadily grew in 2022 to adapt to the growing demands of the business as the company entered a new trajectory.
 The department has paramount influence on all other departments.
-It plays a vital role in recruitment, learning and development, performance management, compensations and benefits, career progression and mentorship, employee engagement and recognition among other key facets.
+It plays a vital role in recruitment, learning and development, performance management, compensation and benefits, career progression and mentorship, employee engagement and recognition among other key facets.

 The department has a comprehensive onboarding process that aims to provide new joiners with the necessary information, tools, and support to thrive in their role as they transition into the company.
-We continue to invest in our employees through sponsorship of professional certification, training, and development with the aim of building future leaders.
+We continue to invest in our employees through sponsorship of professional certifications, training on broad areas, and development with the aim of building future leaders.